ConnerV42/rs-audio-stream/README.md

 cargo run
 ```

-- Run `./init-db.sh` to standup docker-compose for postgres db connectivity
+- Run `./scripts/init-db.sh` to standup docker-compose for postgres db connectivity
+- When running locally, you can log into the admin interface with username `admin` and password `everythinghastostartsomewhere`

 ### Routes
 - `health_check`: